Why is this important?

 What will it cost

 A small claim is designed to be a quick, low cost procedure.
 If you start a claim, you will have to pay a court fee.
 There will also be a charge to pay if the summons is served by a sheriff officer.
 The sheriff clerk can advise you of current court fees.
-You can also check fee rates on the Scottish Court Service website at www.scotcourts.gov.uk.
+You can also check fee rates on the Scottish Courts and Tribunals Service website at www.scotcourts.gov.uk.

 Apart from court fees other expenses may be incurred, for example loss of wages, expert reports, travel expenses and the cost of a solicitor if one is employed.